A remark by Daniel Ferrand on bundles on Fano threefolds: Introduction

 When $\varrho_X=1$, an immediate corollary of the above theorem gives a complete characterization of strictly $\mu$--semistable rank two bundles $\cE$ on $X$ with $c_1(\cE)=0$ and $h^1(\cE(-q_X^0h))=0$, because in this case it is automatically true that $h^0(\cE)\ne0$ (see Lemma \ref{lHoppe}).

-In particular, the above result is well known when $X\cong\p3$: see \cite[Remark at page 136]{O--S--S} where a draft of its proof is given in this particular case.
+In particular, the above result is well known when $X\cong\p3$ (and this motivated the title of the paper): it is a remark by Daniel Ferrand, see \cite[Remark at page 136]{O--S--S} where a draft of its proof is given in this particular case.
 Moreover, it is also well known that the similar problem of classifying semistable (in the sense of Gieseker) but not $\mu$--stable rank two bundles $\cE$ on $X$ with $c_1(\cE)=0$ leads immediately to the isomorphism $\cE\cong\cO_X^{\oplus2}$: see Remark \ref{rGieseker}.

-In Section \ref{sExample} we first collect several examples of rank two bundles showing that all the cases above actually occur when $i_X\ge2$.
+In Section \ref{sExample} we first collect several examples of rank two bundles showing that all the cases above actually occur when $i_X \ge 2$.
 We close that section with Example \ref{prime} where we deal with the case $i_X=1$ and $\varrho_X=1$, which needs some more care.
-Indeed, in this case, the picture is slightly less precise than the case $i_X\ge2$, because, as we show, it is not possible to find sharper bounds on the degree of the reduced structure of the connected components of $Z$.
+Indeed, in this case, the picture is slightly less precise than the case $i_X \ge 2$, because, as we show, it is not possible to find sharper bounds on the degree of the reduced structure of the connected components of $Z$.

 Finally, in Section \ref{sQuadric}, we carefully deal with strictly $\mu$--semistable rank two bundles $\cE$ on the smooth quadric hypersurface $X\subset\p4$ with $c_1(\cE)=0$ and $c_2(\cE)h=2$.
+In particular we show that, in this case, the double structure is described by Ferrand's construction, see Remark \ref{Ferrand}.